You Can Help Stop Ocean Acidification

 Reduce Your Carbon Footprint

 Eat less meat.
 Livestock farming produces more greenhouse gasses than all forms of transport combined.
 This is the biggest cause of climate change, and therefore ocean acidification.
 The lower on the food chain you eat, the less energy is used.
 Grain production to feed the livestock we eat requires significant quantities of fertilizer, fuel, pesticides, water and land.
 Fertilizer applied to soil generates nitrous oxide (N20), which has 300 times the warming effect of carbon dioxide.
 Animal waste releases nitrogen and methane and pollutes our water and air, especially when it is concentrated.
 Finding healthy, protein-packed veggie sources of nutrition – like beans and lentils – saves water, land, energy, and reduces greenhouse gases.
 This also limits animal suffering, is typically healthier and it reduces your environmental footprint.
 Do your research.
-Want to learn more about the impacts associated with meat production?
-Check out UNEP’s article.
 Also try Meatless Mondays.

 Use less energy at home.
 Make sure your home is well insulated, especially in the roof and around windows.
 Use ENERGY STAR® qualified products for appliances, light bulbs, etc. that conserve energy and save money.
 Turn off the lights, unplug power sources not in use, and use shorter cycles on your dishwasher and washing machine.
 Switch to green power such as Bullfrog Power, a Canadian company which provides power to the grid using more sustainable sources of natural gas and green energy like wind power.
 Compost your waste; grow some of your own food and recycle.